oboes/gotoh/README.md

 * exact same results as [EMBOSS Needle](http://www.ebi.ac.uk/Tools/psa/emboss_needle/)
 * initial values in the dynamic programming arrays can be loaded from files

-Due to the last point, it should be possible to experiment with different scoring schemes, for example:
+Due to the last point, the program can be used for experimenting with different scoring schemes, for example:
 * gap opening penalties depending on the residues surrounding the gap
 * substitution scores depending on the matched residues *and* their positions in the sequence
 * doing something else than biological sequence alignment, such as dynamic time warping